svanderburg/disnix-proxy-example/README.md

 Usage
 =====
-This example comes in three variants.
-You can either deploy the server and client with or without proxy.
-There are three ways to try to deploy this example.
+This example comes in three variants: you just deploy only the server and client (without a proxy), include a proxy that monitors connections (and prevents the system from being upgraded if somebody is connected), and a variant in which the server is started on-demand as soon as somebody connects to it (this works only when using `systemd` as a process manager).

 Moreover, there are two kinds of deployment recipes containing all neccessary Disnix models, such as a services, infrastructure and distribution models